neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

 A Neon invoice includes the total cost for the billing period and a line item for each of Neon's [billing metrics](#neon-billing-metrics).
-Each line item is per account, broken out by Neon project.
-Each line item includes a per-unit cost calculation and a total line item cost.
-You can expand a line item to view a chart that shows your daily usage.
+Each line item is broken down by project and includes a per-unit cost calculation and a total cost.
+You can expand a line item to view daily usage chart.

 The current invoice provides totals as of the current date.